 - avoiding drinks with caffeine or alcohol

-- identifying situations that seem to lead to anger and calmly change or avoid them
+- knowing which situations lead to anger and calmly changing or avoiding them